 - Improve your patellofemoral (knee cap) alignment and function.

 - Improve your proprioception, agility and balance.

-Your physiotherapist may recommend the use of a knee brace to support your knee and help to de-load certain structures.
-There are many different styles available and it is important to find one that suits your individual needs!
+Your physiotherapist may recommend using a knee brace to support your knee and help de-load certain structures.
+There are many different styles available, and it is important to find one that suits your individual needs!

-PhysioWorks stocks anextensive range of knee arthritis braces.
-You can check them out here:
+PhysioWorks stocks an extensive range of knee arthritis braces.

 Knee Arthritis Surgery

 In some cases, patients with knee arthritis choose to undergo knee surgery to address the degeneration in the knee.
 The most common forms of surgery for this condition are knee arthroscopes, partial or total knee replacements.

 If your knee arthritis symptoms are reaching an unmanageable level and treatment results have plateaued, it may be worth talking to your doctor about your surgical options.